Minnesota PERA and MSRS Disability Lawyers

 299A.465 Continuation of healthcare benefits.

 A police officer, firefighter, or state trooper who is eligible to receive duty disability benefits is also eligible to receive employer-paid health insurance benefits until the age of 65.
-As a general rule, the type of coverage the police officer, firefighter, or state trooper receives is dependent upon the coverage they were receiving at the time of disablement (e.g. single coverage or family coverage).
+As a general rule, the type of coverage the police officer, firefighter, or state trooper receives is dependent upon the coverage they were receiving at the time of disablement (e.g., single coverage or family coverage).

 These benefits are available to police officers, firefighters, and state troopers pursuant to Minnesota Statute Sec.
 299A.465.
 An officer, firefighter, or trooper’s entitlement to these benefits can be appealed by his or her employer.
 These benefits are not available to corrections officers, or paramedics receiving duty disability benefits, or to police officers and firefighters receiving regular disability benefits.

-PTSD is common.
+PTSD injuries are real.
 What’s your legal plan?

 For the best handling of your case, consult an experienced Minnesota lawyer today